Bugs, bugs, bugs, ...

 Let's start with the bad news.
 At time of writing, 20th August 2021, Bugzilla shows 14.312 open "tickets" in Thunderbird (components Thunderbird: 7828, Mailnews Core: 4257, Calendar: 1996, Chat Core: 231, Bugzilla can't retrieve more than 10.000 bugs, you need to query separately), not counting the bugs in the Mozilla platform code that affect Thunderbird (like in the Editor, Spellchecker, Serialiser, etc.).
 Not all "tickets" are bugs, of course, but a fair portion is.
 Chances are that you are experiencing one of those.

 We are here to help

 So what do to?
 In general, we're here to help, but as you will understand, our small team cannot fix all 10.000+ bugs given that some of them are two decades old and the Thunderbird team which has many more resources than we do haven't addressed those bugs.
 As a first step, we suggest to install the current ESR 91 version of Thunderbird in parallel and see whether the issue exists there.
 If so, it's a good idea to check whether a bug has been reported already at Bugzilla.
 If the issue only exists in Betterbird, please contact us immediately and we will endeavour to get a fix to you as soon as possible.
+Or you can file an issue at our Github repository.
 If the issue exists in Thunderbird, regardless of whether it has been reported at Bugzilla or not, you can contact us and we can check how hard it would be to fix the issue.
 Generally the idea of Betterbird is that our team tries to provide users with a better experience and that involves fixing long-standing and annoying bugs that somehow the Thunderbird team is not addressing.

 Is Betterbird a virus?